10 – The Good Rats

 # 2 – Garland Jeffreys

 Garland Jeffreys does have a large fan base among classic rock fans.
-The man is a journeyman who had a minor hit called “Wild In The Streets,” in the early 1970s.
-He would release a long line of highly praised albums from Ghost Writer to Escape Artist to Don’t Call Me Buckwheat to 14 Steps To Harlem.
+The man is a journeyman with a minor hit called “Wild In The Streets” in the early 1970s.
+He would release many highly praised albums from Ghost Writer to Escape Artist to Don’t Call Me Buckwheat to 14 Steps To Harlem.
 Garland Jeffreys came close to mass cultural stardom when he had a top 100 hit in 1981 with a cover of the classic song “96 Tears.”
 He defines the meaning of the word cult artist.
 One of our all-time favorites.
-We highly recommend fans that don’t know him to check out his grand catalog.
+We highly recommend that fans who don’t know him check out his grand catalog.

 Top 10 Garland Jeffreys Songs